Chorionic villus sampling

 We ask you to stay for 10-15 minutes to recover and have a cup of tea.
 We will give you a list of things to look out for after the procedure.
 A small amount of spotting is quite common as we have taken a little bit of placenta and it may bleed a little until itself.

-If a miscarriage does occur due to the procedure, it is usually in the first 24-48hrs after the test.
 If you are worried, you are welcome to come in for an ultrasound to check the fetal heart motion.

 Using special procedures in the laboratory, cells are grown in a culture medium.
 The cells are then fixed and stained.
 With high power microscopy the chromosomes in these cells can be examined and in this way it possible to find out if the baby has Down syndrome, or any of the other known less common chromosome problems.
 This is called a karyotype.
 Also, by looking at the chromosomes, the sex of the baby can be determined.

 In order to get faster results, the laboratories have developed a technique called fast Fluorescent In-Situ Hybridization, where some of the cells from the sample are stained with a fluorescent dye.
 This can give us results for chromosomes 13, 18, 21, X & Y, in 24 hours.
-This is especially popular for women who have had a high risk result for Down syndrome (Trisomy 21)
+This is especially popular for women who have had a high risk result for Down syndrome (Trisomy 21.)

 We ring you with the results as soon as they become available and we also forward them to your doctor.

 Sometimes we have to test you and your partner to see if one of you has a similar chromosomal pattern.
-If further fetal testing is needed, you still have the choice of an amniocentesis test at 15-16 week of pregnancy to clarify the situation.).
+If further fetal testing is needed, you still have the choice of an amniocentesis test at 15-16 week of pregnancy to clarify the situation.